speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 \pagebreak

 ## Gladiator
 A gladiator is as much an entertainer as any minstrel or circus performer, trained to make the arts of combat into a spectacle the crowd can enjoy.
 This kind of flashy combat is your entertainer routine, though you might also have some skills as a tumbler or actor.
-Using your A Champion Well Known feature, you can find a place to perform in any place that features combat for entertainment—perhaps a gladiatorial arena or secret pit fighting club.
+Using your A Champion Well Known feature, you can find a place to perform in any place that features combat for entertainmentï¿½perhaps a gladiatorial arena or secret pit fighting club.
 ___
 - **Skill Proficiencies:** Choose two from Acrobatics, Athletics, Intimidation, and Performance
 - **Tool Proficiencies:** One type of musical instrument